-- The employer may register online at https://onestop.ky.gov/ Pages/default.aspx. - The employer may fill out the Kentucky Tax Registration Application, Revenue Form 10A100.
+- The employer may register online at MyTaxes.ky.gov. - Or, the employer may fill out the Kentucky Tax Registration Application, Revenue Form 10A100.
 Once received, the application will be reviewed and an account number and filing frequency will be assigned.
-Applications may be obtained online at https://revenue.ky.gov/Pages/index. aspx, by contacting the nearest Kentucky Taxpayer Service Center or the following address:
+Applications may be obtained online at https://revenue.ky.gov/Pages/index.aspx, by contacting the nearest Kentucky Taxpayer Service Center or the following address: